XarkLabs/PDQ_GFX_Libs/README.md

  * Tidied up files and made sure all drivers were updated with latest tweaks.

 Suggestions, issues, bugs and comments welcome.
 Via https://hackaday.io/Xark or visit #Arduino channel on Freenode.net IRC.
+I have also posted a write-up about the development of this library at http://hackaday.io/Xark (describes most of the optimizations done).